 Byte ($1,999)

-Byte also offers a “Byte-for-Life” warranty, which protects your smile forever.
-If your teeth ever shift out of place, Byte will send you new aligners for free to realign them — as long as you’ve been getting new retainers every six months as advised.
+Byte also offers a Byte-for-Life Guarantee, which protects your smile forever.
+If your teeth ever shift out of place, Byte will send you new aligners for free to realign them, as long as you’ve been purchasing new retainers once per year and wearing them as directed.

 However, Byte can only treat mild-to-moderate orthodontic conditions, so it might not work for everyone.